Skip to content

 This commercial approach offers several strategic benefits for serious real estate investors:

-Competitive Pricing: Commercial programs typically offer rates between 4.5% and 7%, often matching or beating B-lender pricing while providing superior flexibility.
+Competitive Pricing: Commercial programs typically offer rates between 5% and 7%, often comparable to or better than B-lender pricing while providing superior flexibility.

 Important Considerations and Requirements